Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 probably want to do in future.

-A known problem with installing the service in this way is that it cannot uninstall completely cleanly since MSI infrastructure would usually be replied upon to perform post-removal tasks such as cleaning up old files.
+A known problem with installing the service in this way is that it cannot uninstall completely cleanly since MSI infrastructure would usually be relied on to perform post-removal tasks such as cleaning up old files.

 Nevertheless this approach is possible if the situation requires it.
 You may choose to automate such a deployment by using the Group Policy scheduled tasks